fakufaku/fakufaku.github.io/_includes/about.md

-**TL;DR I am Robin Scheibler, a researcher working more often than not on audio processing and stuff.
-I like coding and making hardware, and I like it open source.
-Some people call me a hacker.**

 _Long version:_ My name is Robin Scheibler and I am a researcher focusing on data and signals.
 My research interests have taken me from [proving theorems](/sparse_hadamard) to literally jumping in a cold